sergiugotacloud/ephemeral-preview-environments-aws/README.md

 Each pull request automatically provisions an isolated environment where changes can be tested safely.
 Once the pull request is closed, the entire infrastructure is destroyed to optimize cost.

-This simulates a real-world CI/CD workflow used in modern engineering teams.
+This simulates a real-world CI/CD workflow used in modern engineering teams, where environments are short-lived and fully automated.

 ---